Coffee origins

 • One part microfoam

 For latte enthusiasts reading this, you can think of a flat white as similar to a latte, but with less milk, resulting in a more prevalent espresso flavor emerging.
-Because flat whites use less milk, they are usually served in a smaller mug or glass rather than the slim, tall glasses that are often used for lattes, which is why our Nachtmann Barista Cappuccino/Flat White glasses have a smaller capacity than our Nachtmann Barista Coffee Mugs and our Latte Macchiato glasses.
+Because flat whites use less milk, they are usually served in a smaller mug or glass rather than the slim, tall glasses that are often used for lattes.
+This is why our Nachtmann Barista Cappuccino/Flat White and Nachtmann Barista Coffee Mugs and our Latte Macchiato glasses have a smaller capacity than our Nachtmann Barista Coffee Mugs and our Latte Macchiato glasses.

 ''